 When feasible and for SRs contributing a substantial part of grant results, the PR meets with the SR contact person to discuss the challenges to activity implementation during the reporting period, as well as the progress and implementation of management actions from previous periods.

 The PR’s functional units (e.g. finance, M&E, programme) discuss each SR and cross-check information; for instance, the utilization of the funds for a training without any information provided on training implementation in the programmatic report; or the implementation of site visits without the utilization of funds related to this activity.
 Should there be any inconsistencies between financial and programmatic verification reports, the PR explores further and discusses with the SR.

-A Management Letter is then issued to the SR to inform them of the results of the verification and analysis of SR programmatic and financial reports and to issue recommendations for actions to address key findings.
+A Management Letter (French and Spanish templates also available) is then issued to the SR to inform them of the results of the verification and analysis of SR programmatic and financial reports and to issue recommendations for actions to address key findings.

 Sub-recipient funding requests

 SRs request funds for the next quarter when they submit their progress reports to the UNDP CO, except for the first funding request.
 The first funding instalment is provided to the SR as an advance so that implementation of activities can be initiated, on the basis of the SR agreement requested through the Face Form.
 The second and subsequent disbursements are advanced on a quarterly basis following review of the financial and programmatic reports for the previous quarter.
 Total disbursement for the fiscal year should not exceed the approved annual work plan and budget.